 - A free, easy-to-use retirement calculator can give you a good estimate of how you are doing in reaching your financial goals.

 - To build a trust you need a well-managed set of assets to begin with.
 Building a portfolio of such assets is best done in partnership with a financial advisor.
 Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can connect you in minutes with a financial planner, the kind who can help you build a portfolio worth passing on to your heirs.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/kWaiGon, ©iStock.com/Andrii Dodonov, ©iStock.com/FatCamera